Young female entrepreneur enjoying business and job success against city and sunset background. Successful businesswoman smiling outdoors

 Are you done?

 Nope.
-Now it’s time to follow up, and do it memorably.
+Now that you know how to close a job interview, know how to follow up, and do it memorably.
 Continue the conversation until you’re in the job!

 RELATED POSTS